 The pavilion operation is overseen by the Lake Sam Rayburn Pavilion Association Board of Directors who hire a caretaker to maintain the pavilion grounds.

-Umphrey Family Pavilion Event Calendar
+Please contact the Umphrey Family Pavilion for their Event Calendar